 Clubs must be qualifying clubs.
 A qualifying club has general conditions it must satisfy.
 These are:

-a person may not be given memberships or as a candidate for membership to any membership privileges without an interval of at least two days from their membership application or nomination and their membership being granted
+a person may not be given memberships or as a candidate for membership to any membership privileges without an interval of at least 2 days from their membership application or nomination and their membership being granted

 that the club is established and conducted in good faith